 When you go to the hospital or the emergency room, you may be treated by a provider who doesn't work for the hospital.
 For example, the emergency room doctors may have their own practice and provide services in the emergency room.
 They may send you a separate bill.
 If you have surgery in a hospital, there will be a separate bill for the hospital, the surgeon, and maybe even the lab, the radiologist, and the anesthesiologist.
 Just because Trillium paid the hospital bill doesn't mean Trillium paid the other providers.
 Do not ignore bills from people who treated you in the hospital.
 If you get other bills, call each provider and ask them to bill Trillium.
-You should follow steps 1-5 on page 94 for each bill you get.
+You should follow steps 1-5 in the "What should I do if I get a bill?" section.